5 Team Lunch Ideas To Boost Employee Engagement

-As an employer, it must be your agenda to get all of your employees together for a company lunch at least once a month.
-A meal together is a great way for team members to share conversation, ideas, and laughter.
+As an employer, it must be your plan to get people together for a company lunch at least once a month.
+A meal together is an excellent way for team members to share conversation, ideas, and laughter.

-Subsequently, a warm free lunch for them will turn out to be a great experience for you.
+Subsequently, a warm, free lunch for them will turn out to be an extraordinary experience for you.
 Until you take your employees out to a team lunch, you miss out on how awesome they actually are.

 5 Ways To Turn Team Lunches Into A Meaningful Experience

-Now that you have decided to host a team lunch, you must next decide about how to make it more interesting.
+Now that you have decided to host a team lunch, you must now decide how to make it more interesting.

-This part is crucial because holding a team lunch where nobody talks to each other and eats lunch by themselves (while not talking to each other).
+This is critical because having a team lunch where no one speaks to each other and everyone eats lunch alone is ineffective (while not talking to each other).